Patrick J. Dolan

 During law school, Patrick served as a judicial intern for the Honorable O. Rogeriee Thompson of the United States Court of Appeals for the First Circuit, and the Honorable Raymond Brassard of the Massachusetts Superior Court.
 He was a member of the Northeastern University Law Journal, and served as a teaching assistant for first-year courses in legal research and writing, constitutional law, and torts.
 Before law school, Patrick worked as an oyster farmer in Matunuck, Rhode Island.

-- Represents multiple electronic health records (“EHR”) software companies in Department of Justice investigations into potential violations of the False Claims Act and Anti-Kickback Statute, arising from companies’ participation in the federal Meaningful Use program.
+- Represents multiple electronic health records (“EHR”) software companies in Department of Justice civil and criminal investigations into potential violations of the False Claims Act and Anti-Kickback Statute.

 - Represents former Chief Executive Officer of public company under investigation for alleged securities violations based on accounting practices.